LEADERSHIP DEVELOPMENT INITIATIVE

 Frequently Asked Questions

 Leadership Development Initiative applications are due the first Friday in June each year for the class that starts in late September/early October.
 Early applications are encouraged.
 Incentive tuition price for applications submitted by first Friday in May.
 All parts of the application must be complete to be considered.
+For a sample application including application, questions click here.

 A selection committee reviews applications during the months of June and July.
 Applicants accepted for admission to Leadership Development Initiative are notified in mid-August.